Understanding the cash flow statement

 There are several types of cash flows, including:

-- Cash from Operating Activities: This refers to money that comes from the core business activity of a firm and does not apply to money that comes from the company’s investment.
+- Cash from Operating Activities: This refers to money that comes from the core business activity of a firm and does not apply to money that comes from the company’s investments.
 You can see this on the CF statement.

 - Free Cash Flow to the Firm (FCFF): This shows that a company doesn’t have any debt or leverage.
 It’s used primarily for valuation purposes or financial modelling.